If you’re in the WordPress industry and want to make money through affiliate marketing, I have the perfect list for you.

 MailChimp – earn $30 in MailChimp services for each person you refer plus 3 new inbox inspectors.
 However that person MUST be a friend or colleague and both of you must also have paid accounts.
 Otherwise free accounts must include the MailChimp badge in emails.

 ShutterStock – 20% commissions for a large selection of photos.
 When asking clients which stock photos they want to use on their website, send them an affiliate link if they’re buying.

 iStock & Getty Images – 20% commissions for new customers, 10% for returning.
 You will need to email them to sign up as an affiliate but you will also find a large selection here.

-WP 101 – earn 20% commissions from the most reputable source of WordPress tutorials.
+WP 101 – 20% commissions from one of the most reputable source of WordPress tutorials.